The Prisoner HIER KLICKEN FÜR DEUTSCHE FASSUNG

 Number Six and his watchdogs

-An equally large mystery was who controlled the open-air jail.
-The search for the elusive Number One and the always changing Number 2 are in many Episodes parts of the plot, which nearly always revolve about escaping from the village, resistance to the overseers and the secret about the resignation of Number 6 without overshadowing the stories.
-Number 6 even has to endure psychological torture, brainwashing and other experiments, but also some not so drastic themes have been uses, sometimes combined with a healthy dose of sarcastic humour.
+An equally large mystery was the identity of who controlled the open-air jail.
+The search for the elusive Number One and the always changing Number 2 are the subject of many Episodes, which nearly always revolve about escaping from the village, resistance to the overseers and the secret about the resignation of Number 6 without overshadowing the stories.
+Number 6 even has to endure psychological torture, brainwashing and other experiments, but also some not so drastic themes have been used, sometimes combined with a healthy dose of sarcastic humour.

 Not to answer questions was one of the specialities of The Prisoner.
 This was completely intentional of Patrick McGoohan, who loved to confuse his viewers after Danger Man's years of relatively conventional entertainment.
-The plot is mostly shown from the perspective of Number 6, so that the viewer doesn't know more than the protagonist.
-Almost every episode has lots of room for interpretation and many stories happen on a symbolic or allegoric level.
-What is real and what is imaginary is especially at the end of the series not always apparent.
+The plot was mostly shown from the perspective of Number 6, so that the viewers do not know much more than the protagonist.
+Almost every episode had lots of room for interpretation and many stories happened on a symbolic or allegoric level.
+What is real and what is imaginary was especially at the end of the series not always apparent.

 Differences and problems